 Every company has different policies, business needs and compliance risks.
 It’s recommended to seek specific legal advice before adopting any of the suggested compliance practices listed below.

-Transactional vs. promotional SMS and how they affect an opt-in text message
+Difference between promotional and transactional SMS and how they affect an opt-in text message

-A promotional SMS is a text that is sent for marketing or sales purposes.
+A promotional text is a text that prompts a customer to buy something, go somewhere or otherwise take action.
 This can include messages about discounts, flash sales and promotions.
 Before a business sends a promotional SMS, they’ll need express written consent from the recipient.

-A common way businesses obtain this is by advertising a keyword that someone can text to opt in for marketing texts.
-The keyword can be advertised on a business’s website, via signs in-store, on digital and print advertisements, on social media and even email.
+A common way for businesses to obtain consent is by advertising a keyword that someone can text to opt in for marketing texts.
+Via an SMS keyword campaign, the keyword can be advertised on a business’s website, via signs in-store, on digital and print advertisements, on social media and even email.
 The text is being initiated by the customer, so it can be assumed that they’re providing their consent.

 A transactional SMS is a text that is used when a business needs to provide necessary information to the customer.
 These messages are usually automated and can include order confirmation and tracking numbers, two-factor authentication and password resets.

-Generally, there isn’t an opt-in text message involved for a transactional SMS because the opt-in is given by the customer when they provide their phone number, like during the checkout process when placing an order online.
-It should be made clear by the business that if the customer is providing their phone number, it will be used to send them relevant transactional text messages (i.e., no marketing text messages).
+Generally, there isn’t a double opt-in text message involved for a transactional SMS because the appropriate opt-in can be given by the customer when they provide their phone number, such as during the checkout process when placing an order online.
+The business should make clear that if the customer is providing their phone number, it will only be used to send them relevant transactional text messages (i.e., no marketing text messages).

 In the example of an online purchase, a phone number may be used to send a confirmation of the order along with the tracking information.